samratkar/samratkar.github.io/_posts/concepts/genai/notes-codes/attention/2025-03-14-attention-overview.md

    - translates the actual words.
    - identifies the right order of the words.
 And this order can change from that of the input sequence, based on the construct of the language.

-3. The **Bhadanav Attention** mechanism coupled RNN + Attention mechanism.
+2. The **Bhadanav Attention** mechanism coupled RNN + Attention mechanism.
 It was not earlier imagined to be used for text summarization as well.
 It was primarily for text translation.
 In the figure below, the BLEU score is used to measure the quality of the translation.
 **RNNsearch-50** and **RNNsearch-30** are models that include attention mechanism.
 Others do not have the attention mechanism.
 ![](/images/genai/bleuscore.png)

-4. The LSTMs without Attention mechanism would start failing as the length of the input sentence keeps growing, as shown in the figure above.
+The LSTMs without Attention mechanism would start failing as the length of the input sentence keeps growing, as shown in the figure above.

-5.
+3. Bhadanav attention mechanism was typically used for text translation.
+So, the attention was from the source language to the target language.
+The attention scores were calculated between the source and target language.

 ### Self attention with trainable weights.

 1. In the above case where the Bhadanav attention was used, the attention scores were created to be able to translate the words of one language to the other.
 Self attention is the case where same concept is being used for text generation.
+So, source and targets are the same input text stream.
+This is known as **Auto-regression**.
+The model is trained to predict the next token in the sequence based on the previous tokens.
+The attention scores are calculated between the tokens in the same sequence.
+When the attention mechanism directed such that the source and target is the same sequence of words, it is known as **Self Attention**.

 2. In self attention we look into only one sequence of words.
 This is the main mechanism that is used to predict the next token.
 We take one token, and check how much attention score will that token have for all the other tokens in the sequence.
 For example, take the token - "next".
 We need to find the attention scores of "next" with all the other tokens in the sequence, both front and back.
 ![](/images/genai/query-key-atten-score.svg)

 The token that we are focusing currently is known as **query**.
 The other tokens are known as **keys**.
 The attention scores are calculated between the query and the keys.

 #### How to compute the attention scores?
 1. **Dot product** -